Living at Beloit College

 All students are encouraged to have a cell phone.
 This is a main line of communication not only for our emergency alert system, but also for communication between students, as well as between students and faculty/staff.

-Most students use cell phones for local and long-distance calls, but a land line connection is provided in your room (except in Emerson Hall Apartments).
+Most students use cell phones for local and long-distance calls, but a land line connection is provided in most rooms (except in Emerson Hall Apartments).
 Local and campus calls are free.

 You can rent a fridge and/or microwave for $50 each per academic year.
 Fill out a rental form to reserve one ahead of time.
 A $10 deposit is required per item.

 Mail, Shipping, and Mailboxes

 You’ll get your campus mailbox number assignment via email in mid-July along with your housing assignment.
 Your college address format is:

 Beloit College [Your personal Box #]